satishppawar/ckad/satish-notes/README-Day-1.md

 `kubectl config view`

 - Config file consists of
-> users - details for login to cluster
+> users - details for login to cluster. i.e client-certificate and client-key
+> clusters - details of the cluster
-> context - Current working env
+> contexts - Current working env having details such as namespace,

 - Setting Context